Young Rhiannon in the Temple of Isis Part 1

 “Mighty is a far superior word to great.”

 She blinked down at me, then lifting her eyes slightly, looked past me.
-I glanced over my shoulder in time to to see Priestess Elana, her hands over her lips in an effort to hide her smile, but I could see it clearly in her eyes.
+I glanced over my shoulder in time to see Priestess Elana, her hands over her lips to hide her smile, but I could see it clearly in her eyes.

 “Nonetheless, child—”